lich426/FanCtrl/README.md

 # FanControl

 FanControl is a software that allows you to automatically control the fan speed on your PC.<br>
-Requires .NET framework 4.6 or higher.
+Requires .NET framework 4.6 or higher.<br>
-Gigabyte board : App Center installation is required (https://www.gigabyte.com/Support/Utility/Motherboard)
+Gigabyte board : App Center installation is required (https://www.gigabyte.com/Support/Utility/Motherboard)<br>

 ## Used Library
 Sensor and Fan Control : [LibreHardwareMonitorLib][0]<br>